desaster/playlog-web/README.md

 ## Building

+First install the npm packages: `npm install`.
-Simply run: `npm run build`, and some files should appear in `dist/`.
+Then, simply run: `npm run build`, and some files should appear in `dist/`.

 ## How to use?